EloySchultz/OvaCADx_SPIE2025/Readme.md

 - [**REQUIRED**]  We convert the LIDC dataset to Nifti format so that it is in the same format and data structure as our ovarian data.
 This is done using the script (```/Data_management/Preprocess_LIDC_to_NIFTI.py```)

-- [**REQUIRED**] Similarly to the LIDC dataset, run  `/ovacadx/scripts/preprocess_data.py` on the LIDC NIFTI directory to create a copy of standardized CT-scans,  Then run `Data_management/Create_faster_ovarian.py` to create a cropped copy of the dataset for faster data loading.
+- [**REQUIRED**] Similarly to the LIDC dataset, run  `/ovacadx/scripts/preprocess_data.py` on the LIDC NIFTI directory to create a copy of standardized CT-scans,  Then run `Data_management/Create_faster_ovarian.py` to create a cropped copy of the LIDC dataset for faster data loading.
 Set DATA_DIR in the top of the file to the preprocessed folder that contains preprocessed_data.csv.

 After following the steps for both ovarian and lung nodule dataset, you should have 4 dataset folders:
 1. Ovarian/NIFTI